eventum/eventum/docs/help/report_release.md

 manager will set it appropriately.

-Note: The values in this field can be changed by going in the administration section of this application and editing the appropriate atributes of a project.
+Note: The values in this field can be changed by going in the administration section of this application and editing the appropriate attributes of a project.
 If you do not have the needed permissions to do so, please contact your local Eventum administrator.